bu0nq/scss-function-em/README.md

 ## Installation

-This package can be deployed automatically using NPM:
+You can install the package automatically using NPM:

 ```
 npm i @bu0nq/scss-function-em